-Aim for 2 hours and 30 minutes a week of moderate-intensity aerobic activities.
+Aim for 150 minutes a week of moderate-intensity aerobic activity.

 - If you weren't physically active before, start slowly.
-Even 5 minutes of physical activity has health benefits.
-You can build up to more over time.
+Even 5 minutes of physical activity has health benefits, and you can build up to more over time!

 - Tell your doctor if you have shortness of breath, chest pain, or unplanned weight loss.